micheles/micheles.github.io/_posts/2015-06-21-the-8-event-based-calculators.md

 only 4 calculators (I say probably because new variations of the event based calculator could appear).
 Unfortunately, for the moment the situation is a bit of a mess.

+Also, it should be noted that the event based calculators work in a completely different way if sampling is enabled (`number_of_logic_tree_paths > 0`): actually, it would be better to consider such a case as a different calculator, since the performance figures and the outputs are quite different.
+So the 8 event based calculators should be counted as 16 calculators!